Planting sweet potatoes could not be easier.

 However, to keep the weevil at bay you either have to use strong poisons, or keep hens.
-This is one crop that your chickens won't rout either.
+This is one crop that your chickens will not rout either.

-Really, it's very easy; the preparation of the ground is not dissimilar to ordinary spuds.
+Really, it is very easy; the preparation of the ground is not dissimilar to ordinary spuds.

 They are heavy feeders and need plenty of well rotted humus.
 You can either dig trenches and fill them with decomposed leaves, stalks and sticks or, if you have been making a compost pile and have plenty, then you can simply broadcast it.

 Dig it in well, and add some lime.
 Then heap up the rows, about 3 feet, roughly one metre, apart just as you would for ordinary potatoes.

 Now you need a friend who can show you how to grow sweet potatoes.
 From their bed, look for some heathy slips like these.
 Using a pair of secateurs, snip off as many runners as he will let you have.

 Look for sweet potato slips with little roots already growing.
 They will take more easily, but really, relax; how to grow sweet potatoes is a breeze.
 Theyare like weeds.

 Can you see the so called adventitious roots?